 \subsection{Interpretation as primal and dual algorithms}

-In this section, we analyze the relationship between the thresholding functions \eqref{eq:thresholding1} and \eqref{eq:thresholding2} of algorithms \ref{alg_bredies} and \ref{alg_guansong}, respectively, and the primal and dual iterative methods described, e.g., in \cite{Schuster2012}, similarly to the analogous considerations sketched in the Introduction \ref{sec:intro} for the algorithms in \cite{Bredies2008} and \cite{GuanSong2015} in the case $g\equiv 0$.
-In order to extend our considerations to the non-smooth case, we need to provide an analytical expressions of duality mappings in $\lp$ spaces, which, for better readability, will be done in the discrete setting, that is in $\ell^{p(\cdot)}(\mathbb{R}^n)$.
+In this section, we analyze the relationship between the thresholding functions \eqref{eq:thresholding1} and \eqref{eq:thresholding2} of algorithms \ref{alg_bredies} and \ref{alg_guansong}, respectively, and the primal and dual iterative methods described, e.g., in \cite{Schuster2012}, similarly to the analogous considerations sketched in Section \ref{sec:intro} for the algorithms in \cite{Bredies2008} and \cite{GuanSong2015} in the case $g\equiv 0$.
+In order to extend our considerations to the nonsmooth case, we need to provide an analytical expression of duality mappings in $\lp$ spaces, which, for better readability, will be done in the discrete setting, that is in $\ell^{p(\cdot)}(\mathbb{R}^n)$.